MoinulIslam7/Amazon-and-Indeed-Web-Scraping-with-Puppeteer/README.md

-# Amazon Web Scraping with Puppeteer
+# Amazon & Indeed Web Scraping with Puppeteer

-This project demonstrates web scraping capabilities using Puppeteer, a Node.js library, to extract information from Amazon's website, specifically focusing on gaming laptops in search results.
+This project demonstrates web scraping capabilities using Puppeteer, a Node.js library, to extract information from both Amazon and Indeed websites.
+The focus is on gathering details about gaming laptops from Amazon and job listings from Indeed search results.

 ## Introduction

-The goal of this project is to gather essential details about gaming laptops available on Amazon, including their titles, prices, images, and corresponding page URLs.
-Puppeteer is employed to navigate through the search results, extract relevant data, and store it in various formats for further analysis.
+The goal of this project is to extract essential details from Amazon's gaming laptop search results and Indeed job listings.
+Puppeteer is employed to navigate through the pages, extract relevant data, and store it in various formats for further analysis.

 ## Prerequisites